Last updated 17 Feb 2019

 - Here is an alternative version of moon.fts that was made using strips of LRO images with low sun angles.
 It is a much better match to what you see when viewing a given location while it is near the terminator.
 Thanks to Martin Federspiel, Martin.Federspiel at gmx.de.

 - xeseds2.1.pl is a Perl script that can be used with the fifo interface.
 Once running, then when you click on "Telescope GoTo" over many types of objects in Sky View, a command is sent to put up a new browser window (konquerer by default) to fetch a page of information about the object from various web sites.
 It's quite nice.
-Thanks go to Tim Walker, email@example.com.
+Thanks go to Tim Walker, firstname.lastname@example.org.
+Note: due to a server config beyond my control, the file name can not end with .pl so after downloading this file, please remove the "-removeme" portion.

 - Catalogs contributed by Steve Mencinsky, SM310531 at Exchange.Australia.NCR.COM